Easy listening: History

 The style has been synonymous with the tag "with strings".
-String instruments had been used in sweet bands in the 1930s and was the dominant soundtrack for movies of Hollywood's Golden Age.
+String instruments had been used in sweet bands in the 1930s and were the dominant soundtrack for movies of Hollywood's Golden Age.
 In the 1940s and 1950s strings had been used in jazz and popular music contexts.
 As examples in the jazz genre, there are recordings of Frank Sinatra.
 Another example of a practitioner in the popular context was Dinah Washington's "What a Difference a Day Makes".
 In the 1950s the use of strings quickly became a main feature of the developing easy listening genre.

 Jackie Gleason, whose first ten albums went gold, expressed the goal was to produce "musical wallpaper that should never be intrusive, but conducive".

-Similarly, in 1956 John Serry Sr. sought to utilize the accordion within the context of a jazz sextet in order to create a soothing mood ideally suited for "low pressure" listening on his album Squeeze Play.
+Similarly, in 1956, John Serry Sr. sought to utilize the accordion within the context of a jazz sextet to create a soothing mood ideally suited for "low pressure" listening on his album Squeeze Play.

 Reception

 The magazines Billboard and Record World featured easy listening singles in independently audited record charts.
 Generally 40 positions in length, they charted airplay on stations such as WNEW-FM, New York City, WWEZ, Cincinnati, and KMPC, Los Angeles.
-Record World began their listings January 29, 1967, and ended these charts in the early 1970s.
+Record World began its listings on January 29, 1967, and ended its charts in the early 1970s.
 Billboards Easy Listening chart morphed into the Adult Contemporary chart in 1979, and continues to this day.

 During the format's heyday in the 1960s, it was not at all uncommon for easy listening instrumental singles to reach the top of the charts on the Billboard Hot 100 (and stay there for several weeks).

 Beautiful music, which grew up alongside easy listening music, had rigid standards for instrumentation, e.g., few or no saxophones - at the time, the saxophone was associated with less refined styles such as jazz and rock and roll, although Billy Vaughn was an exception to the rule - and restrictions on how many vocal pieces could be played in an hour.
 The easy listening radio format has been generally, but not completely, superseded by the soft adult contemporary format.

 According to the Continuum Encyclopedia of Popular Music of the World, "The public prominence and profitability of easy listening [in the postwar years] led to its close association with the so-called 'Establishment' that would eventually be demonized by the rock counterculture."
 In Christgau's Record Guide: Rock Albums of the Seventies (1981), rock critic Robert Christgau said "semiclassical music is a systematic dilution of highbrow preferences".